Hirudo medicinalis: Historically

 The first recorded use of leech therapy was 3,500 years ago in Ancient Egypt.
-The next recorded uses of leeches in medicine come in the last few centuries BCE, by the Greek physician Nicander in Colophon and in the ancient Sanskrit text Sushruta Samhita.
+The next recorded uses of leeches in medicine come in the last few centuries BCE, by the Greek physician Nicander in Colophon and at about the same period in the ancient Sanskrit text Sushruta Samhita.
 Leech therapy is mentioned a few hundred years later in Shennong Bencaojing, a 3rd-century CE book of traditional Chinese medicine.

 Medical use of leeches was discussed by Avicenna in The Canon of Medicine (1020s), and by Abd al-Latif al-Baghdadi in the 12th century.

 These sources indicated leech therapy for a wide variety of ailments, including edema, "blood stasis", and skin diseases.